sthumma/node_acl_sequelize/README.md

 ## Testing
 ### Test setup
 The test database connection settings are in the `test/runner.js`.
+The current setting uses sqlite for tests.

 ### Running tests
 ```javascript